derbyjs/derby/index.md

 Alternatively, options may specify `sockets` and `socketUri` if the Socket.IO sockets object is already created.
 The `sockets` option should be the object returned from Socket.IO's `io.listen().sockets` or `io.listen().of()`.

 More information about configuring Racer to run with various PubSub, database, and journal adapters is coming soon.

+## Persistence

+Derby's models are powered by [Racer](http://racerjs.com/).
+By default, Racer stores data in memory, so nothing will be persisted between server restarts.
+This is an easy way to get started and prototype an app.
+Adding persistence merely requires including an adapter for a given database.
+This is configured when creating the store:

 ## Creating models